metagenlab/zAMP/docs/pages/setup.rst

 What for?
 -----------------------------------------------------------------------
     *Singularity* is a container plateform.
-Its enables to create, retrieve and install containers, which are predefined transposable sets of software.
+It enables to create, retrieve and install containers, which are predefined transposable sets of software.
 The installation of *Singularity* is optional for most of the functions in RSP4ABM.
-Indeed, the user can choose when executing the pipeline between Conda_ or Singularity_ to retrieved all the required tools.
-Yet, it recommended to run RSP4ABM with *Singularity* containers since it enables the best level of reproducibility [2]_.
+Indeed, the user can choose either Conda_ or Singularity_ to retrieve all the required tools.
+Yet, it is recommended running RSP4ABM with *Singularity* containers since it enables the best level of reproducibility [2]_.

 Install